 You may also make changes at Election Day polling places and One Stop Early Voting sites under specific circumstances, but it is always better to make changes to your registration record by the voter registration deadline 25 days prior to an election.

 The key element to a registration change is the voter’s signature.
-Regardless of what change is being initiated and the format in which it was initiated, a signature must be accompanying it.
+Regardless of what change is being initiated and the format in which it was initiated, the change must be accompanied by a signature.

 Mistaken removals and other more complicated problems with registrations should be handled directly with the Board of Elections office.
 If you are unable to denote a change on any forms available at the places listed above, come to our office directly.